 There is one Special Revenue fund for the Venango Technology Center: the Harold B Albright Scholarship (Scholarship Fund).
-All of the Center's Special Revenue activities are reported in the Statement of Revenues, Expenditures and Changes in Fund Balance - All Governmental Fund Types.
+All of the Center's Special Revenue activities are reported in the Statement of Revenues, Expenditures and Changes in Fund Balance - Governmental Fund Types.
 It is important to note that these assets are excluded from the Center's other funds because they cannot be used to finance the Center's operations.

 Fiduciary Funds - This fund is one in which the Center is the trustee or fiduciary agent responsible for the funds.
+The Center currently does not have any fiduciary funds.